Rain Garden Rebate Program 2017

 Install a rain garden on your residential property, and you may be eligible for a rebate up to $500 for plants and supplies.

-To qualify for a rebate, participants must be a City of Thunder Bay resident and:
+To qualify for a rebate, participants must be installing a rain garden on a residential property in the City of Thunder Bay and:

 2) Fill out a Rain Garden Rebate application form provided by our staff.
 EcoSuperior will provide a rain garden site visit to approve the project and answer any questions.
 Our staff will also take "before" photos.

 3) If approved, install your rain garden on a residential property within the City of Thunder Bay.

 4) Book a follow-up rain garden site visit with EcoSuperior to complete program evaluation forms.

 5) Submit your receipts for approved expenses to receive reimbursement by cheque, up to $500.